 These crochet espadrilles with flip flop soles have been kicking around my head since I made my first pair of flip flop crochet shoes last year.
 Don’t you think the woven look of espadrilles sandals just perfectly lends itself to some good old fashioned single crochet goodness?

 I used ribbon for the ankle straps of my crochet espadrilles, but I also think leather could look fantastic too.
 You can really customize the vibe of these sandals depending on the color of yarn and ribbon you choose.
-I was going for a preppier, yacht babe look with these, but I can imagine a bohemian look with a more neutral color of yarn and leather ankle straps.

 If you’ve never made one of my crochet patterns that use flip flops, this is a great beginner project to try.
 You might also like to read this Flip Flop FAQs post that answers a lot of common questions about how they hold up.
-These crochet espadrilles with flip flop soles are quite straightforward and work up super quickly because, let’s be honest, there’s just not that much crocheting to do.
-This means you can make a pair in every color!

 Similar to my other flip flop crochet patterns, the ad-free, printable PDF of this pattern includes a handy printable ruler to wrap around your soles to guide your hole poking.
 This is super helpful in ensuring that you achieve the pattern gauge and sizing.
-Purchase the Crochet Espadrilles with Flip Flop Soles pattern PDF here.

 Thanks to Lion Brand Yarn for sponsoring this post and enabling more free patterns on Make and Do Crew!